Locations:

 How is penile fracture diagnosed?

-Your healthcare provider may diagnose penile fracture by physical examination alone.
-However, they might also order tests such as:
+A healthcare provider may be able to diagnose a penile fracture by physical examination alone.
+But they may also order tests to confirm their diagnosis, including:

 Management and Treatment